reazulislam1487/reazulislam1487/README.md

 🎯 **What I do:**
 - Craft clean, scalable full-stack web applications
-- Learn and work with modern web tools like React, Node.js, and MongoDB
+- Learn and work with modern web tools like JavaScript, TypeScript, React, Next.js Node.js, and MongoDB
 - Continuously improve my soft skills and communication
 - Build portfolio projects that demonstrate both design and development skills

 🛠 Currently Working On:
+- 🏡 Haven Keys – a property rental platform for listing and managing real estate
 - 🔥 Marathon Zone – a full-stack app for managing marathons and participants
 - 🌿 GreenCircle – a subscription-based garden tips project